 Below, we’re going to elaborate and delve into the most common correlative conjunctions as cited above.

-Neither…nor: we use this combination to negate equal things or people of equal importance from the same person or thing
+Neither…nor: we use this correlative conjunction to negate equal things or people of equal importance from the same person or thing

 - They neither gave me my money back nor bothered to notify me.